Updated January 31, 2022

 With the advent of the COVID-19 Delta and Omicron variants, we are seeing an uptick in the positivity rates in our counties.
 Fortunately, with the majority of Sholom residents and staff already vaccinated, when residents and staff do test positive for COVID-19, the majority are experiencing only mild symptoms or no symptoms at all.

-In St. Louis Park, at Sholom Home West, we have ten employees with positive cases of COVID-19.
-Roitenberg Family Assisted Living currently has one resident and four staff with positive COVID-19 and Roitenberg’s Hodroff Pavilion for Memory Care has one resident and three staff with COVID-19.
-Knollwood Place Apartments has two staff with positive COVID-19.
-Menorah Plaza Apartments has three staff with positive COVID-19.
+In St. Louis Park, at Sholom Home West, we have one resident and two employees with positive cases of COVID-19.
+Knollwood Place Apartments has one staff with positive COVID-19.

 The Centers for Disease Control (CDC) indicated that the Delta variant continues to spread in the United States and now we have now seen an uptick in Omicron cases in the US including MN.
 Even for the vaccinated, there is a cause for concern.
 There are documented cases of individuals who have received the vaccine who develop symptoms and test positive for COVID-19.